Ajayos/Ajayos.github.io/README.md

-# 🚀 AOS — Ajay O S Organization
+# 🚀 AOS — Ajay O S

 Welcome to **AOS** — the central hub of **automation services**, **developer tools**, and **open-source innovation** by [Ajay O S](https://ajayos.in).